jkent/pybot/README.md

 #### song

-Choose a random song from the text file "songs" in the data directory.
+Choose a random song from a song database.

-    ![Ss]ong
+    !song
+    !song load <data-file>

 #### twitter